sudharsan-007/aihub/docs/unified-platform-architecture.md

 # Unified AI Platform Architecture

-This document provides a technical overview of the Unified AI Platform architecture, components, and integration patterns.
+This document provides a technical overview of the Unified AI Platform architecture, components, and integration patterns as implemented on Railway.

 ## Table of Contents